 Health and Safety law relating to gas

 Health and safety law relating to gas aims to ensure the safe installation, maintenance and use of gas in domestic and business premises.
-Health and safety Executive (HSE) and local authorities have joint enforcement responsibilities under the Gas Safety (Installation and Use) Regulations 1998 to aim to prevent injury to consumers and the public from either carbon monoxide (CO) poisoning or fire and explosion.
+HSE and local authorities have joint enforcement responsibilities under the Gas Safety (Installation and Use) Regulations 1998 to aim to prevent injury to consumers and the public from either carbon monoxide (CO) poisoning or fire and explosion.
 The Gas Safety (Installation and Use) Regulations 1998 place responsibilities on a wide range of people.

 Gas Safe Register